 Lead Vocals/Rhythm Guitar/Harmonica

-Chris “Mo” Morris grew up singing all the time, whether singing with his family while his dad played guitar or singing at church.
-In high school, he starred in the school plays and musicals, and sang lead as a part of two Mid-Atlantic Barbershop Quartet Champions.
-Mo began writing songs in 1995 with Red and Keith in a project that eventually morphed into the regional act "Jack Shift”—an emotionally charged psychedelic rock band that showcased intense, intellectual songwriting with his unusually stark and signature vocals.
+Mo grew up singing all the time.
+In high school he starred in the school plays and musicals, and sang lead and tenor as part of two Mid-Atlantic Barbershop Quartet Champions.
+Mo began writing songs in 1995 in a project that eventually morphed into the regional act "Jack Shift."
 Several acoustic acts followed, including MoGeo, before the gradual formation of Rooster Stone from 2011-2013.
-Mo has also been part of several regional projects with some of the best musicians in the area including an Aerosmith and also a Police cover band.
+Mo has been a part of several regional projects including an Aerosmith and a Police cover band.
 He has been influenced by Jim Morrison, John Lennon, Bon Scott, Mick Jagger, Beck Hansen, Jack White, Julian Casablancas, and Caleb Followill.

-Scott George has played a host of instruments since he was 6 years old including: piano, drums, and guitar.
-He spent 4 years in the Marine Corps after high school and upon his return began sitting in on djembe with Mo and Red at the acoustic shows they were playing at the time.
-When Red took a job in Philadelphia, Scotty began playing acoustic shows with Mo under the name MoGeo.
-After playing for several years together, Scotty moved down to Virginia where he played in several local Fredricksburg bands and continues to do so.
-Once we started recording again, Scotty wanted to be on board, and has since brought his electrifying talent to the group.
+Scotty has played a host of instruments since he was 6 years old including: piano, drums, and guitar.
+He spent 4 years in the Marine Corps after high school and upon his return began sitting in with Mo at the acoustic shows he was playing at the time, and that act became MoGeo.
+After playing for several years together, Scotty moved down to Virginia where he played in local Fredricksburg bands.
+But eventually Scotty started coming back up to play shows with Bryan and Mo and Rooster Stone was born.
 Scotty's influences are broad and diverse from AC/DC and the Allman Brothers to Robert Johnson and Muddy Waters.